cdleonard/linux/Documentation/networking/tcp_authopt.rst

 packet.

-By default the sending keyid is selected to match the rnextkeyid value sent by the remote side.
-If that keyid is not available (or for new connections) a random matching key is selected.
+By default the sending keyid is selected to match the rnextkeyid value sent by the remote side, visible as recv_rnextkeyid in getsockopt.
+If that keyid is not available then the valid key with the longest send validity time is used, and otherwise ties are broken by preferring lowest numeric send_id.

 If the ``TCP_AUTHOPT_LOCK_KEYID`` flag is set then the sending key is selected by the `tcp_authopt.send_local_id` field and recv_rnextkeyid is ignored.
-If no key with local_id == send_local_id is configured then a random matching key is selected.
+If no key with local_id == send_local_id is valid then the same default is used as for missing recv_rnextkeyid.

-The current sending key is cached in the socket and will not change unless requested by remote rnextkeyid or by setsockopt.

-The rnextkeyid value sent on the wire is usually the recv_id of the current key used for sending.
-If the TCP_AUTHOPT_LOCK_RNEXTKEY flag is set in `tcp_authopt.flags` the value of `tcp_authopt.send_rnextkeyid` is send instead.
-This can be used to implement smooth rollover: the peer will switch its keyid to the received rnextkeyid when it is available.
+The rnextkeyid value sent on the wire is the recv_id of the valid key with the longest recv validity time, and otherwise ties are broken by preferring lowest numeric recv_id.

+If the TCP_AUTHOPT_LOCK_RNEXTKEY flag is set in `tcp_authopt.flags` the value of `tcp_authopt.send_rnextkeyid` is sent instead.

+The default key selection behavior is designed to implement key rollover in a way that is compatible with existing vendors without needing userspace key management.
+It also tries to behave predictably in all scenarios therefore it breaks ties by numeric IDs.

+An userspace daemon can use the "lock" flags to implement different key management and key rotation policies.

 Proc interface
 --------------